UMKC hosts King and North Dakota - WTOP News

 Kansas City, Missouri; Saturday, 8 p.m.
 EST

-BOTTOM LINE: North Dakota takes on UMKC after Eli King scored 21 points in North Dakota’s 90-79 loss to the Omaha Mavericks.
+BOTTOM LINE: North Dakota visits UMKC after Eli King scored 21 points in North Dakota’s 90-79 loss to the Omaha Mavericks.

-The Roos are 3-4 in home games.
-UMKC is fifth in the Summit League in rebounding with 31.3 rebounds.
-Jerome Palm paces the Roos with 7.2 boards.
+The Roos are 3-4 on their home court.
+UMKC has a 3-8 record against teams over .500.

-The Fightin’ Hawks are 2-1 in conference games.
-North Dakota is 5-8 against opponents over .500.
+The Fightin’ Hawks are 2-1 against Summit League opponents.
+North Dakota is 4-7 in games decided by at least 10 points.

 UMKC is shooting 42.3% from the field this season, 4.9 percentage points lower than the 47.2% North Dakota allows to opponents.
-North Dakota averages 75.5 points per game, 6.8 fewer points than the 82.3 UMKC gives up to opponents.
+North Dakota averages 7.9 made 3-pointers per game this season, 0.1 more makes per game than UMKC gives up.

+The Roos and Fightin’ Hawks face off Saturday for the first time in Summit League play this season.

-Anthony Smith III is averaging 8.2 points for the Fightin’ Hawks.
-King is averaging 12.9 points over the last 10 games.
+Greyson Uelmen is shooting 48.7% and averaging 12.7 points for the Fightin’ Hawks.
+Zach Kraft is averaging 2.2 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Roos: 3-7, averaging 74.4 points, 32.5 rebounds, 12.9 assists, 6.7 steals and 2.9 blocks per game while shooting 43.7% from the field.
 Their opponents have averaged 80.5 points per game.